Neurodiversity

 We can all learn to be more aware of our own and others’ strengths and challenges and how to make better use of those strengths.
 We can also identify and develop strategies and resources around such areas as communication, working styles and work place design to be more inclusive and adaptive in addressing our own and others’ challenges.

-Do get in touch to explore how I can help you develop greater awareness, inclusivity and self-advocacy for Neurodiversity in your workplace and in your everyday life.
-I can deliver awareness seminars, and am also happy to have ad hoc conversations, as well as providing one-to-one coaching in this context.
+Do get in touch to explore how I can help you develop greater awareness, self-advocacy and inclusivity for Neurodiversity in your workplace and in your everyday life.

 Testimonials